What Is A Reed Switch & Which Magnets Operate Them?

 Reed switches are primarily used for proximity and sensing applications and are more common than you may realise.
 Here are some everyday uses of reed switches:

-Safety – Have you ever found that some devices, such as food processors, won’t turn on unless a lid is shut or other safety precaution has been taken?
+Have you ever found that some devices, such as food processors, won’t turn on unless a lid is shut or another safety precaution has been taken?
 This is proximity sensing reed switches in action.